marvin-hansen/goSM/README.md

 }
 ```

+## Configuration

+For the bulk of standard use cases, just use the utils to generate the configuration, and you're good to go.

+You can instantiate the config struct yourself and add values as you like.
+However, you will easily there is actually
+little
+wiggle room for customization other than adding custom ID strings mainly because to make configurations a simple and
+robust as possible.

 ## Timezone support

 By default, goSM uses the local Timezone.
 Bear in mind, your development, testing, and production system may reside